 – Slow down at meal time.

-– Really taste and enjoy your nourishment.
+– Taste and enjoy your nourishment.

 For all of us, the time to enjoy the simple pleasures in life, like an evening meal, can be easily challenged by other noisier demands.
 My goal is to offer to as many dinner tables as possible a proper pause in the day, to refuel and regroup with your loved ones, over a dinner I’ve made for you, sources as seasonally and cleanly as possible.
 Enjoy your dinnertime.

 I grew up in a small town in the Blue Ridge Mountains in North Carolina, where in the summer my brothers and I would eat wild blackberries by the handful, drink freshly pressed apple cider in the fall, breathe in fresh pine smell in our woods in winter, and welcome spring’s arrival with the most fragrant lilacs imaginable.
 The tastes and scents of these idyllic seasons instilled in me the sense to appreciate my surroundings.

 I later went to college in Boston, lived in France (where I discovered the joy of a simple picnic of crackly baguette, cheese and tangerines), traveled through many cultures and cuisines in Europe, worked in NYC, and finally returned to the great city of Boston.

 Life can get very busy quite suddenly for all of us, and we must make an effort to slow it all down every once in awhile.

 About the name